-They soon discover that they have to retrieve Taka’s memories as Tamahome or Taka will disappear forever.
-Tamahome’s memories have been put into seven jewels and scattered (Cliches!) and they have to collect all seven to restore Taka’s memories.
+They soon learn that they have to retrieve Taka’s memories as Tamahome or Taka will disappear forever.
+Tamahome’s memories have been put into seven jewels and scattered and they have to collect all seven to restore Taka’s memories.

-This OVA is a continuation from the first OVA and it is a lot better than the first one.
+This OVA is a continuation of the first OVA, and it is a lot better than the first one.
 Albeit, and you probably guessed this by now, I had my problems with it.

 As the plot states, the OVA is all about getting Taka’s memories of being Tamahome back.
 Because God knows this makes sense.